saideepa05/snn_encoding_methods_dsqn/README.md

 #### 2. Visualization (`graphs/`)
 This folder contains the scripts and generated images used to visualize the different encoding methods for better understanding.

+#### 2. rstdp_spinnaker
+This file consists of a implementation of the TicTacToe game using the Reward-modulated spike time dependent plasticity on the spinnaker chip.